-The purpose of our trip is to count breeding birds in a specific area, which Jens has been monitoring for several years now, to detect, whether bird populations here are stable.
+The purpose of our trip is to count breeding birds in specific areas, which Jens has been monitoring for several years now, to detect, whether bird populations here are stable.
 Many Siberian bird species are declining drastically these years, mainly because many of their roosting and feeding sites in eastern Asia have been drained and converted into shrimp farms, salt pans, or rice fields.

 Through another of his contact persons, Jens has rented an apartment in the airport city, in one of these huge, charmless concrete buildings, which the former Soviet government was so fond of building everywhere.
 During the heydays of the Soviet Union, Anadyr was an important town due to the presence of a gigantic missile launch a few kilometres north of the airport city, where several missiles, armed with nuclear weapons, were aimed at various targets in the U.S. After the collapse of the Soviet Union, the whole business was covered with soil, and Anadyr’s importance vanished.
 Presently, only a few thousand people live here, making a living from God knows what.

 During the Soviet Era, you just did what you were told, which does not exactly encourage personal initiative.
 Today, when nobody is told to do anything, it seems that nobody wants to take the trouble to clear the mess, and thus beautify the area.
 Several places we notice that the insolating layer around the large metal pipes, which bring hot water to the housing areas, has peeled off, causing the heat to gush into the Siberian cold.
 This doesn’t seem to bother anyone, so it seems that there is no lack of oil or coals.

-Abandoned iron pipes or under heaps of rubbish live arctic ground squirrels (Spermophilus parryi), barking excitedly and disappearing into their den, when you pass by, only to re-appear a moment later to evaluate the danger.
+Abandoned iron pipes or heaps of rubbish are often home to arctic ground squirrels (Spermophilus parryi), which bark excitedly and disappear into their den, when you pass by, only to re-appear a few moments later to evaluate if the danger is over.

-In the tundra further out of town, we observe other birds, such as willow ptarmigan (Lagopus lagopus), whimbrel (Numenius phaeopus), long-toed stint (C. subminuta), tundra swan (Cygnus columbianus ssp. columbianus), long-tailed skua (Stercorarius longicaudus), and bluethroat (Luscinia svecica).
-A pair of peregrines (Falco peregrinus) scream their alarm call, when we pass by, soaring over a rock, on which their nest is situated.
-The Alaskan hare (Lepus othus) is rather common.
+In the vicinity, the Alaskan hare (Lepus othus) is rather common.
 We observe individuals in their white winter pelt, as well as brown-spotted individuals, changing into their summer pelt.
-Towards the end of our stay, most of them are wearing their brown summer pelt.
+Towards the end of our stay, the majority display their brown summer pelt.

 We take off at a tremendous speed, the vestihud lurching from one side of the narrow gravel road to the other.
 At the end of the road, Sasha manages to slow down, before we have an accident, and he also succeeds in crossing a stream, bordered by snow walls, albeit with some difficulty.
 Triumphantly, he holds up his thumb.

 ”When you embark on a trip, it is customary to celebrate the crossing of the first stream by enjoying a glass of vodka,” he says.
 As if he hasn’t already had enough!
 When he leaves the vestihud, he tumbles down on the metal belt, bending a rib.
 This doesn’t seem to bother him – Russians in this part of the world are a tough breed.